domanisamuel/uliza-api/README.md

   {
     "post_id": 5,
     "tag": "answer",
-    "content":"From what i know, they use React and Rails(ruby)."
+    "content":"From what I know, they use React and Rails."
   }
 ```